Dr. John A. Temple

 Minister of Music

 Michael, along with his wife Danyell and their daughters Anna Jane and Mary Michael, began his work as Bi-Vocational Minister of Music at PSDBC in January 2009.
 Michael began his music ministry at the age of 10 when he began playing the organ and piano in church.
 He continued to play for church until accepting his first part-time Minister of Music position in 1996.
-Over the past 13 years, Michael has had the opportunity to grow and find true joy in the art of church music.
+For over 20 years, Michael has had the opportunity to grow and find true joy in the art of church music.

 A native of Sandersville, Mississippi, Michael is a graduate of Jones Junior College.
 While at Jones, he was involved in several organizations including the Jones Concert Choir and madrigals and also served as accompanist for the Gospels Ensemble.
 Michael also graduated from Mississippi State University where he received a degree in Business Administration.
 In addition to his music ministry, Michael serves as Vice President at Great Southern National Bank.